News | Sign Up | A LEVER FOR SCALE

 Ongoing Grantee Areas of Advocacy:

-The Alliance’s lead grantee in Mississippi, Mississippi First, is working to advance early childhood policies in several areas that align with the Alliance’s birth-through-eight policy framework
+Mississippi First is working to advance early childhood policies in several areas that align with the Alliance’s birth-through-eight policy framework

 Early Care and Education